 - September 1 – December 31

-Transportation & Parking Services will be assigning access and renting out the lockers.
+Transportation & Parking Services assigns access and rents out the lockers.
 This program is open to ALL commuting members of the Princeton community.
-Lockers will not be available to undergraduate or graduate students residing in University housing.
+Lockers are available to undergraduate or graduate students residing in University housing.

 Click here to download the rental agreement form.